krystian009/stocksy/.ai/api-plan.md

 -   **Automatic Shopping List Management**: The creation and deletion of `shopping_list_items` are handled automatically by PostgreSQL triggers in the database.
 The API does not contain this logic.
 An item is added to the list when `products.quantity` falls at or below `products.minimum_threshold` and removed when it rises above it.
 -   **Inventory Logging**: All changes to `products.quantity` are automatically logged in the `inventory_logs` table by a database trigger.
 This process is transparent to the API.
--   **"Check-In" Workflow**: The `POST /api/shopping-list/{itemId}/check-in` endpoint encapsulates this logic.
+-   **"Check-In" Workflow**: The `POST /api/shopping-list/{itemId}/check-in` and `POST /api/shopping-list/check-in`endpoint encapsulates this logic.
 It triggers an update on the `products` table, which in turn causes database triggers to update the `shopping_list_items` and `inventory_logs` tables, ensuring data consistency.